 Every year, students in Year 7 attend a residential, outdoor activities experience at camp.
 The date of the camp is chosen carefully to avoid taking place during Ramadan.
-A prayer room was set up at student request.
+A daily prayer room has been set up at student request.
 Students not attending camp benefit from an excellent menu of alternative enrichment, trips and visits during this time.

-A student-led group for students identifying as LGBTQ+ is well-established and leads the way in raising awareness of LGBTQ+ issues.
+A student-led group for students identifying as LGBTQ+ and allies, called the Pride Club, is well-established and leads the way in raising awareness of LGBTQ+ issues.
 Students who identify as non-gender, transgender or questioning are well-supported by the Inclusion team and, where parental agreement has been given, a student will be referred to by their preferred gender and name.

-Part 5.
+Part 6.
 Foster good relations across all characteristics

-It is worthy of note, that in April 2018, Ofsted commented on the school's inclusivity and commitment to promote equality of opportunity for all.
+It is worthy of note that in November 2023, Ofsted commented on the school's inclusivity and commitment to promote equality of opportunity for all: